SonDA-22011995/udemy_css_course/README.md

   - Relative sizes:
     - em: This unit is relative to the font size of the parent element.
+    - rem: This unit is relative to the font size of the root HTML element.
+    - %: This unit is relative to the font size of the parent element smaller and larger: These units adjust the font size relative to the parent element.

 ```
 <div style="font-size: 20px;">
   <p style="font-size: 1.5em;">Text này = 1.5 × 20px = 30px</p>
 </div>
 ```

-    - rem: This unit is relative to the font size of the root HTML element.

 ```
 <html style="font-size: 16px;">